Article Correction, Retraction and Withdrawal Policy

 NOBEL: Journal of Literature and Language Teaching (NOBEL) believes in protecting and maintaining the integrity of the academic record.
 Articles officially published in this journal are considered as the “Version of Record”.
 Very rarely, when the scientific information in an article is substantially undermined then it becomes necessary for NOBEL to publish corrections to, or retractions of articles published in its journal, at the discretion of the editors.

 Authors are encouraged to report errors in their articles with regard to the accuracy of published information.
 Only errors that impact the article significantly will be considered.
 Corrections are made at the journal’s discretion.
 The correction procedure depends on the publication stage of the article.
 Corrections will be published under corrections and addendum in a later issue of the journal.

 Articles can be withdrawn either by the authors or the publisher.
 Article withdrawal by authors may be permitted only for the most compelling and unavoidable reasons, after submitting a letter signed by all authors of the article to the editorial office stating the reason for article withdrawal.
+However, withdrawal is not possible after the article is published since it violates scientific community norms for wasting editorial and peer reviewer resources, in particular if there are no scientific reasons to do so.
 Authors must not assume that their article has been withdrawn until they have received appropriate notification to this effect from the editorial office.
 If an article is found to violate the ethical publishing guidelines of NOBEL such as duplicate publication, plagiarism, fraudulent use of data, multiple submission or bogus claims of authorship, the publisher has all the rights to withdraw that article.